Current Trends and Topics on Air Quality in Memphis

 Key Takeaways

-- Primary cause: NOx and VOC emissions from vehicles, industrial turbines, and refineries, amplified by heat and stagnant weather.
+• Primary cause: NOx and VOC emissions from vehicles, industrial facilities, and refineries, amplified by heat and stagnant weather.

-- Regulatory status: Pending non-attainment designation will mandate enforceable controls.
+• Regulatory status: At risk of non-attainment designation if ozone levels remain elevated, which would mandate enforceable controls.

 Technical Appendix